dkallen78/math-trainer/logBlog.md

 In addition to redoing the math skill tree, I want to start tackling user metrics and tracking student progress over multiple sessions.
 I'm going to start working on that next while trying to figure out what data is most valuable to educators and how I'm going to manage and present the data I do collect.

+## Update 2023-02-26

+### 22:30

+No changes to the program today.
+Instead I've started a new .md file that will have the mental math progression listed out and I'm going to invite professionals to comment on it and suggest changes.
+There's not rush on that.
+What I'm pouring my mental energy into now is a way to keep a record of the user's progress in web storage.
+I want data!